CharrafiMed/global-search-modal/README.md

     ]);
 }
 ```
+ needs a fully featured framework for managing docs  [see converge](https://convergephp.com/)

 However, this approach can be cumbersome, especially if you have a large project with multiple resources and pages.
 Additionally, in SPA mode, this solution can cause Filament inputs to behave oddly in the UI.